PapenfussLab/gridss/Readme.md

 ### How do I create the panel of normals required by `gridss_somatic_filter.R`?

-If you are using hg19, then a PON based on almost Dutch samples is available from https://resources.hartwigmedicalfoundation.nl/.
-If not, you'll need to create your own using `gridss.GeneratePonBedpe`
+If you are using hg19 or hg38, then a PON based on Dutch samples is available from https://resources.hartwigmedicalfoundation.nl/.
+Make sure the reference you are using and the PON both use the same chromosome notation or nothing will get filtered (e.g. `1` vs `chr1`).
+If these are not appropriate, you'll need to create your own using `gridss.GeneratePonBedpe`

 Here is an example that generates a PON from every VCF in the current directory: